Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 The standard UDA setup assumes one source and one target domain.
 Real-world scenarios are often more complex:

-• Multi-source domain adaptation: You have labeled data from multiple source domains (e.g., three cobot brands) and want to adapt to a new target brand.
-Methods like MDAN (Multi-source Domain Adversarial Networks) and M3SDA handle this by learning domain-specific and domain-shared features simultaneously.
+• Multi-source domain adaptation.
+Labelled data is available from multiple source domains (for example, three cobot brands), and the objective is to adapt to a new target brand.
+Methods such as MDAN (Multi-source Domain Adversarial Networks) and M3SDA handle this by learning domain-specific and domain-shared features simultaneously.

-• Partial domain adaptation: The target domain has fewer classes than the source.
-For example, your source model detects 10 types of anomalies, but the target brand only experiences 6 of them.
-Standard UDA methods can perform poorly because they try to align classes that don’t exist in the target.
+• Partial domain adaptation.
+The target domain contains fewer classes than the source.
+For example, the source model detects 10 types of anomalies, but the target brand exhibits only six of them.
+Standard UDA methods can perform poorly because they attempt to align classes that do not exist in the target.

-• Open-set domain adaptation: The target domain contains classes not seen in the source.
-This is realistic for cobots — a new brand might exhibit failure modes not present in the training data.
+• Open-set domain adaptation.
+The target domain contains classes not seen in the source.
+This is realistic for cobots: a new brand may exhibit failure modes absent from the training data.
 Methods must both adapt known classes and detect unknown target-specific anomalies.

 Method Comparison